gregates/gregates.github.io/content/pivot-shorter-fatter-groupby.md

 ## Group By

-Our column uniques operation on our table required specifying a list of fields to compute uniques for.
+Our uniques operation on our table required specifying a list of fields to compute uniques for.
 Now imagine that we extend the operation so that, in addition to these parameters, you have to tell us what to do with the **other** fields in the table.